office desk with a laptop and note book

 It was a huge energy drain and I was feeling the effects of it causing me to even consider selling my business… NOT GOOD!

-If you don’t feel right about closing down the platform either then you need to find the answer to — what are you able to manage as a social media posting schedule.
+What are you able to manage as a social media posting schedule.
 And is that plan going to allow you to free up your mental space and make use of that power for something else?

 I am not the type that can be half-in only posting a few times a week and feeling like I am half-assing the content production.
 But something had to change.
 So I made my IG account to act as more of a billboard instead of a “hay I’m here for questions, reach out to me type of platform”.

 I set up an autoresponder to encourage people to email me if they sent the account a message and also put in my bio that the blog and YouTube are my main platforms.
-If you don’t want to delete the account this is definitely a good option.

 sage green calculator with a spoon next to it and a cup of coffee to the right of that